Locarno Airport: Today

-One paved runway, two grass runways, and one terminal are present at the airport.
+The facilities consist of one paved runway, two grass runways and one terminal.
 The airport is accessible by road by the Cantonale Street which connects to Route 13, which leads to a highway which bypasses the city and many interchanges help to get on and off the highway.
-The airport is bound by the scenic view of the Alps.
-The airport area itself includes companies such as the helicopter charter company "Eliticino", a partner of Heliswiss, Europe's largest skydive center "Para Centro", the flight school "Aero Locarno", the aircraft maintenance company "Aeromecchanica" and the Rega (air rescue) (Base No. Rega 6).
+The airport area itself includes companies such as the helicopter charter company "Eliticino", a partner of Heliswiss, Europe's largest skydive center "Para Centro", the flight school "Aero Locarno", the aircraft maintenance company "Aeromeccanica" and the Rega (air rescue) (Rega Base 6).

-The majority of aircraft movement is performed by smaller private aircraft.
-Much aircraft movement also comes through civilian training flights and training flights by the Swiss Air Force, the helicopter charter company "Eliticino" and the local gliding club, the latter using the two grass runways exclusively.
+The majority of aircraft movements are performed by smaller private aircraft.
+Most aircraft movements are civilian VFR training flights and training flights by the Swiss Air Force, the helicopter charter company "Eliticino" and the local gliding club, the latter using the two grass runways exclusively.
+Rega A109 helicopters operate 24h.

 In the period from 1999 to 2007, the airfield command spent around 100 million Swiss francs.
 The infrastructure has been completely renewed.
 It has a large new hangar with solar power system in which all aircraft are housed, a private, enclosed runway with private taxiway to runway 26R/08L.
-Furthermore, the new Hangar 5 was established for the parascouts stationed there.
+Furthermore, the new Hangar 5 was established for Armee-Aufklärungsdetachement 10 and Fallschirmaufklärer Kompanie 17.